-Time of exposure:
+Time of exposure

 The damage caused by light is proportional not only to the level of illumination but also to the length of time for which the object is exposed.
 For this reason the lighting should only be at the above intensities whilst photography or filming are in progress, or while the lights are being aimed.
-At all other times the photographic lights must be switched off or reduced significantly, below 250 lux for most paintings and below 50 lux for particularly sensitive object, as described above.
+At all other times the photographic lights must be switched off or reduced significantly, below 250 lux for most Objects and below 50 lux for particularly sensitive objects, as described above.

-Ultraviolet radiation:
+Ultraviolet radiation

 Ultraviolet (UV) radiation is particularly damaging and is not required for photography or filming.
-Because tungsten halogen and HMI lamps emit a significant amount of ultraviolet radiation, they must be fitted with an appropriate filter.
-If the heat of the light sources precludes the use of ultraviolet-absorbing plastic film, a suitable glass filter must be used.
-Plain glass filters are not acceptable, since they do not absorb uv radiation in the 320 - 400nm region.
-A heat-stable glass filter, such as Pilkington UV-stop or Corning Pyrex -UV-plus must be used.
+Because tungsten halogen and HMI lamps emit a significant amount of ultraviolet radiation, they must be fitted with an appropriate heat-stable filter.
+If the heat of the light sources precludes the use of ultraviolet-absorbing plastic film, a suitable filter must be used.
+Plain filters are not acceptable, since they do not absorb ultraviolet radiation in the 320 - 400nm region.

-Flash photography:
+Flash photography

-For authorized professional photography, electronic flash is permitted and is preferred to the use of photographic lamps, since the overall exposure of the paintings to light is greatly reduced.
-The maximum exposure for any painting in the field of the flash is 1250lux seconds per frame; equivalent to f22 at 100 ASA.
-A supplementary ultraviolet filter must be fitted to the flash unit unless the tube itself is coated to reduce ultraviolet emission.
+For authorised professional photography, electronic flash is permitted and is preferred to the use of photographic lamps, since the overall exposure of the Objects to light is greatly reduced.
+The maximum exposure for any painting in the field of the flash is 1250 lux seconds per frame; equivalent to f22 at 100 ASA.
+A supplementary ultraviolet filter must be fitted to the flash unit if the flash unit generates ultraviolet light.